Hemp seeds are the seeds of the hemp plant, Cannabis sativa.

 Studies have shown that giving hemp seed oil to people with eczema may improve blood levels of essential fatty acids.

-Bottom Line: Hemp seeds are rich in healthy fats.
-They have a 3:1 ratio of omega-6 to omega-3, which may benefit skin diseases.
-In some cases, this may provide relief from eczema and its uncomfortable symptoms.
+Summary Hemp seeds are rich in healthy fats.
+They have a 3:1 ratio of omega-6 to omega-3, which may benefit skin diseases and provide relief from eczema and its uncomfortable symptoms.

 About 25% of calories in hemp seeds come from protein, which is relatively high.

 They are considered a complete protein source, which means that they provide all the essential amino acids.
-Essential amino acids are not produced in the body and need to be gotten from the diet.
+Your body cannot produce essential amino acids and must obtain them from your diet.

 Hemp seeds contain significant amounts of the amino acids methionine and cysteine, as well as very high levels of arginine and glutamic acid (18).

-Bottom Line: About 25% of the calories in hemp seeds come from protein.
-Hemp seeds contain all the essential amino acids, making them a complete protein source.
+Summary About 25% of the calories in hemp seeds come from protein.
+What’s more, they contain all the essential amino acids, making them a complete protein source.

 Up to 80% of women of reproductive age may suffer from physical or emotional symptoms caused by premenstrual syndrome (PMS) (20).